Ogbonnaya Onu: Political career

-Ogbonnaya Onu started his political Career as an aspirant for a Senatorial seat in the old Imo State on the platform of the National Party of Nigeria (NPN).
-He contested for the position of Governor of Abia State in 1991 under the umbrella of the National Republican Convention and won.
-He was sworn in as the first Executive Governor of the State in January 1992.
-He was the first chairman, Conference of Nigerian elected Governors.
-In 1999, he was the Presidential flag bearer for the All People's Party but relinquished the position to Olu Falae after a merger of his party with the Alliance for Democracy who lost to Olusegun Obasanjo of the PDP.
-He became the National Party Chairman of the All Nigerian People's Party 2010.
-In 2013, he his party (ANPP) successfully merged with the Action Congress of Nigeria (ACN), Congress for Progressive Change (CPC), Democratic People's Party (DPP) and some members of the All Progressives Grand Alliance (APGA) to form the All Progressives Congress (APC).
-In November 2015, he was appointed Minister of Science and Technology by President Muhammadu Buhari. on August 21, 2019, He was sworn in again as Minister of Science and Technology by President Muhammadu Buhari.
+Ogbonnaya Onu started his political career as an aspirant for a senatorial seat in the old Imo State on the platform of the National Party of Nigeria (NPN).< He contested for the position of Governor of Abia State in 1991 under the umbrella of the National Republican Convention and won.
+He was sworn in as the first executive governor of the state in January 1992.
+He was the first chairman, Conference of Nigerian elected governors.
+In 1999, he was the presidential flag bearer for the All People's Party but relinquished the position to Olu Falae after a merger of his party with the Alliance for Democracy which lost to Olusegun Obasanjo of the PDP.
+He became the national chairman of the All Nigeria People's Party in 2010.
+In 2013, he and his party (ANPP) successfully merged with the Action Congress of Nigeria (ACN), Congress for Progressive Change (CPC), Democratic People's Party (DPP) and some members of the All Progressives Grand Alliance (APGA) to form the All Progressives Congress (APC).
+In November 2015, he was appointed Minister of Science and Technology by President Muhammadu Buhari.
+On 21 August 2019, he was sworn in again as Minister of Science and Technology by President Muhammadu Buhari.

 Awards and achievements

-Onu is a certified member of Council for the Regulation of Engineering in Nigeria, a fellow of the Nigerian Academy of Engineering, fellow of the Nigerian Society of Chemical Engineers.
-As a Minister of Science and Technology, he began the National Science and Technology Week which held its first edition on 13 to 17 April 2017 in Abuja and then in March 2018 to showcase inventors and inventions.
-He signed a Memorandum of Undertaking (MOU) with three international companies to export indigenous technologies and food.
-He also signed an agreement with NASCO to kick off commercial production of High Nutrient Density biscuits.
-In 2016, he initiated a programme tagged "774 YOUNG NIGERIAN SCIENTISTS PRESIDENTIAL award (774-YONSPA)" aimed at encouraging and developing the interest of Nigerian youth in science, technology, and innovation (STI).
+Onu was a certified member of Council for the Regulation of Engineering in Nigeria, a fellow of the Nigerian Academy of Engineering, fellow of the Nigerian Society of Chemical Engineers.

 In October 2022, a Nigerian national honour of Commander of the Order of the Niger (CON) was conferred on him by President Muhammadu Buhari.

 Controversies

-Onu said Nigeria will begin local production of pencils by 2018 which he said will provide 400,000 jobs.
-As of 2019, the said production of pencils has not commenced.
-In 1999, prior to the Presidential election and the alliance between the All People's Party and Alliance for Democracy, Onu was involved in a conflict involving both APP/AD picking Olu Falae as the joint presidential flag bearer.
+Onu said Nigeria would begin local production of pencils by 2018 which he said would provide 400,000 jobs.
+As of 2019, he said production of pencils had not commenced.
+In 1999, prior to the presidential election and the alliance between the All People's Party and Alliance for Democracy, Onu was involved in a conflict involving both APP/AD picking Olu Falae as the joint presidential flag bearer.